syncfusion-content/winui-docs/winui/Avatar-view/getting-started.md

 ## Initialize AvatarView

-By default, AvatarView control is displayed with `Avatar1` character image, AvatarShape of `Circle` and AvatarSize of `Large`.
+By default, AvatarView control is displayed with the `Avatar1` character image, AvatarShape of `Circle`, and AvatarSize of `Large`.

 {% tabs %}
 {% highlight xaml %}